fkrauthan/wp-mpdf/readme.md

 ### Publish new version ###

 You just need to execute the `release.sh` script.
-It will take care of some basic validation and the full publish process.
+It will take care of some basic validation, and the full publish process.

 	./release.sh